CurtisKing25/Sketch/README.md

 - put mp4 of it working on repo
 - Add resize window and fullscreen button as options
 - copy and paste feature
+- erase
+- highlight selected by moving through array as a different colour